NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/2xx Success.md

 Servers use this response to tell a client that this resource has been cached at a proxy.

-Cloudflare does not cache 203 responses.
-For details about Cloudflare handles 203 responses, refer to [HTTP request headers](/fundamentals/reference/http-request-headers/).
+Khulnasoft does not cache 203 responses.
+For details about Khulnasoft handles 203 responses, refer to [HTTP request headers](/fundamentals/reference/http-request-headers/).

 ___